 The Jews Return From Exile

 In 539 BC the Persians brought the Babylonian Empire to an end and replaced it with their own empire.
-Yet in 538 BC Cyrus, the ruler of the Persian Empire gave the Jews permission to return to their homeland and rebuild the temple in Jerusalemn.
+Yet in 538 BC Cyrus, the ruler of the Persian Empire gave the Jews permission to return to their homeland and rebuild the temple in Jerusalem.
 Many did return to Israel and the temple was rebuilt.

-However the Perian Empire was overthrown by the Greeks under Alexander the Great.
+However the Persian Empire was overthrown by the Greeks under Alexander the Great.
 Alexander died young and his empire was split between his generals.
 One of them called Seleucus took Syria and Iraq.
 In 198 BC his descendants the Seleucids captured Jerusalem.
-In 168 BC a Seceucid ruler named Antiochus Epiphanes defiled the temple and he provoked the Jews into rebellion.
+In 168 BC a Seleucid ruler named Antiochus Epiphanes defiled the temple and he provoked the Jews into rebellion.
 The Jews gained their independence in 142 BC but it did not last long.
 The Roman Empire was growing rapidly and in 63 BC the Romans captured Jerusalem.

 The Jews rebelled against the Romans in 66 AD but the rebellion was crushed.
-In 70 AD the Romans captured Jerusalem and destoryed the temple.
+In 70 AD the Romans captured Jerusalem and destroyed the temple.
 In 395 AD the Roman Empire permanently split in half and Israel became part of the Eastern Empire, later known as the Byzantine Empire.